 So what did he do?
 Because he loves watching movies, he decided to associate taking the medicine

-For you, this means that you can apply this simple technique to achieve anything big in life that you want.
+You can apply this simple technique to achieve anything big in life that you want.

-Just set the big goal like becoming a master coder, break it down into a small daily habit like writing at least one line of code, and associate an immediate reward to it to get instant gratification.
+Set the big goal like becoming a master coder, break it down into a small daily habit like writing at least one line of code, and associate an immediate reward to it to get instant gratification.

 Action step: identify your goal, break it down into a daily habit, and associate instant gratification.
-Comment below with your results!

 While working as a researcher in distributed systems, Dr. Christian Mayer found his love for teaching computer science students.